khchu93/ComputerVision/notes/VGG.md

 ## Key Achievements
 - Proposed a network of increasing depth using an architecture with very small receptive field (= convolution filter): 3 x 3
-    - A stack of very small conv. layer (without spatial pooling in between) has an effective receptive field of a large conv. layer (ex.
+    - A stack of very small conv. layer (without spatial pooling in between) has the same effective receptive field of a large conv. layer (ex.
 A stack of two 3 x 3 = receptive field of 5 x 5, three 3 x 3 = receptive field of 7 x 7)
     - With more rectification layers instead of a single one, the decision function becomes more discriminative
-    - Decreased the number of parameters while maintaining the same performance
+    - Decreased the number of parameters at the convolutional layers while maintaining the same performance (but it exploded in the fully connected layers)
         - three 3 x 3 has 3(3<sup>2</sup>C<sup>2</sup>) = 27C<sup>2</sup> weights
         - one 7 x 7 has 7<sup>2</sup>C = 49C weights

 ## Pros & Cons

 Pros
+- Deeper depth improves accuracy
--
+- Simple design

 Cons
--
+- Very slow to train due to its high number of parameters
+- takes up a lot of disk space and bandwidth due to its high number of weights/parameters
+- potential exploding gradient problem due to its high number of parameters

 ## When to use